 Reading, Listening and Writing

-The reading and listening tests are multiple-choice tests which are taken on a PC.
+The reading and listening tests are multiple-choice and taken on a PC.
 The writing test is done with pen and paper.
 You have to write short notes or emails, fill in forms and complete unfinished sentences.

 Portfolio Oriëntatie Nederlands Arbeidsmarkt (ONA)